 The EPA estimates that the natural gas industry spends $50 million annually on pipeline inspections.
 These inspections typically require special training, and one person can only accomplish so much in a day, so it takes many people to stay compliant.

 In contrast, a trained UAV operator can launch a drone and begin collecting data in just a matter of minutes.
-Having an inspection-ready drone can be a real game changer, especially in a time-crunch.
+Having an inspection-ready drone can be a real game changer, especially in a time crunch.

 Another option is to develop an in-house drone program.
 If an operator wants to use drones daily or weekly—or requires a level of control that a third party cannot offer—then it may make sense to take this route.

-However, this is a time and resource-intensive enterprise.
+However, this is a time- and resource-intensive enterprise.
 An operator who has no prior experience with drones will probably need to hire a UAV consultant to get started.

-In addition, a company electing to pursue an in-house UAV program will be responsible for maintaining insurance and licenses, and must adhere to strict Federal Aviation Administration (FAA) regulations.
+In addition, a company electing to pursue an in-house UAV program will be responsible for maintaining insurance and licenses, and it must adhere to strict Federal Aviation Administration (FAA) regulations.

-In order to utilize UAV technology for pipeline inspection and surveying purposes, an operator has to many decisions to make.
+In order to utilize UAV technology for pipeline inspection and surveying purposes, an operator has many decisions to make.
 Whether they contract with a third party or develop an in-house program, a fundamental understanding of drone technology is essential.